-During 2020, the members of our audit committee were Mark Chin, Carl Goldfischer and Sara Nayeem.
+During 2021, the members of our audit committee were Mark Chin, Carl Goldfischer and David M. Mott.
+In addition, Sara Nayeem was a member of the audit committee until her resignation from the board in November 2021.

 Dr. Goldfischer is the chair of the audit committee.
-Our audit committee met four times during 2020.
+Our audit committee met five times during 2021.
 Our audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function;

+- overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, and our independent registered public accounting firm, and members of company management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.